 If a coach doesn’t charge for their time, you must wonder why their time is not deemed valuable to them or anyone else.
 If they provide value, they should charge commensurate with that value.
 Other “advisors” offer a free consultation but are gaining that introduction in order to sell you a financial product tied to a commission, which StoreHouse never does.
 Years ago, we offered a “free consultation” only to find that many recipients of the free service didn’t take the advice to heart and/or just didn’t show up for the scheduled appointment.
 Why?
 Because they weren’t equally invested into the process from the outset.
 When we discovered that when our clients are invested into this process, we know they will generally take action and reap the benefits.
 Therefore, we value our time, and charge accordingly because we’re changing lives and thereby improving lives for the long term.

 Most “financial advisors” are usually selling a financial product or asset management for a % commission.
-So, if your advisor doesn’t fit that description, then perhaps you’re receiving completely objective advice from a qualified professional.
+So, if your advisor doesn’t fit that description, then perhaps you’re already receiving completely objective advice from a qualified professional.
 Financial Coaching is generally more comprehensive and is quite distinct in that it focuses on planning and execution while also considering the behavioral and psychological aspects of money.
 For other key distinctions, see Why We’re Different.

 We maintain a professional and confidential office environment for our clients, so our clients come to our offices.